Online Class Activities for Kids

 Riddles - PW

-Use the riddles on out Materials page and either show them to the group and have them race to answer, or list out a few and have small groups in break-out rooms work together to answer them.
+Use riddles or brain teasers and either show them to the group and have them race to answer, or list out a few and have small groups in break-out rooms work together to answer them.

 Scattegories - BPZW